dolanske/vui/docs/content/docs/components/progress.md

 ### Props

+The value of the progress component is controlled via  `v-model`

 | Name     | Default               | Type                                                                    |
 | -------- | --------------------- | ----------------------------------------------------------------------- |
 | `fake`   | —                     | `boolean` <br> Will randomly increment but never actually reach the end |